revaturelabs/caliber-staging-module-service/SETUP-ENVIRONMENT.md

 ## Linux / MacOS

-In your .bashrc, .bash_profile, or .profile add `export GOOGLE_APPLICATION_CREDENTIALS="/absolute/path/to/service-account-file.json"`
+To set an environment variable In your .bashrc, .bash_profile, or .profile add `export GOOGLE_APPLICATION_CREDENTIALS="/absolute/path/to/service-account-file.json"`

 ### Spring Tool Suite